What is the difference between MArch and MSc degrees?

 What computational skills will I acquire during the course?

 EmTech students develop the advanced computational skills and expertise for the modelling, analysis and fabrication of complex systems and spatial configurations within dynamic contexts.
 Rhino 3D and its parametric modelling plug-in Grasshopper 3D are used as the basic modelling environment, on which several analysis tools and methods are afterwards explored, which allow for an in-depth analysis and exploration of every project.
-These include structural and physics analysis (Karamba 3D / Kangaroo), environmental analysis (Ladybug, Autodesk CFD), optimization through the application of evolutionary algorithms (Octopus / Wallacei) and space syntax theory (Space Syntax) amongst others.
-Students are also introduced to Python programming language, which allows them to develop custom components and scripts for the development of their projects.
-For the Robots enables students to gain a deep understanding and explore the potential of robotic fabrication processes.
-The acquisition of these computational skills enables students to develop an expertise in the field of computational design and develop complex spatial systems within dynamically changing environments.
+These include structural and physics analysis (Karamba 3D / Kangaroo), environmental analysis (Ladybug, Autodesk CFD), optimization through the application of evolutionary algorithms (Wallacei), machine learning (Lunchbox) and space syntax theory (Space Syntax) amongst others.
+Students are also introduced to app development (Unity) and C# programming language, which allows them to build custom components and scripts for their projects.
+For the Robots, coding knowledge allows students to gain a deep understanding and explore the potential of robotic fabrication processes.
+The acquisition of these computational skills enables them to develop an expertise in the field of computational design and develop complex spatial systems within dynamically changing environments.

 I saw that a lot of the studio work done seems to require knowledge of computing software like GIS, Rhino, Grasshopper, etc. Are these taught as part of the programme or is prior knowledge necessary?